 The Neurobiology of Trauma Recovery

 In short, neuropsychotherapy refers to the practice of integrating neuroscientific research into psychotherapy.
 This integrative approach to therapy that explores the connections between your mind, body, environment, and social interactions.
 A wide range of therapeutic modalities are based in this neurobiological approach to healing including EMDR Therapy, Somatic Psychology, and time-tested relational therapy.
-Within this post, we will explore five components of trauma recovery based upon neuropsychotherapy: Relating, Resourcing, Reprocessing, Repatterining, and Reflecting.
+Within this post, we will explore six components of trauma recovery based upon neuropsychotherapy: Relating, Resourcing, Reprocessing, Repatterining, Reflecting, and Resilience.

 “Reprocessing traumatic memories involves connecting traumatic memories with new information.
 As a result, distressing images, thoughts, sensations, and emotions associated with traumatic memories can be integrated with new resources.
 Overall, the neurobiology of trauma recovery helps you to learn how to move out of hopelessness, increase your capacity to feel empowered, and recognize that you are capable of living the life you want and deserve.”